vascoarizna/DC-EmployeeTurnOver/README.md

 ---
 # 2.Investigate which variables seem to be better predictors of employee departure.

+For modeling a Machine Learning algorithm, first of all, we need to identify the problem we are in: in this case, it's a classification problem (the outcome we are expecting is a specific value included in a defined range of possible values).
+Here is 'yes' or 'no'.
+The employee leaves the company or not.

+Then, what algorithm should we use?
+Well, no one has the answer.
+It depends on many factors.
+That is why, in point 2.2, we will be trying a set of them and see which one scores the better.

+For modeling ML's algorithms, the data also has to fulfill some conditions.
+One of them is that all the data has only numeric values.
+That is why we need to convert all the non-numerical values into numbers.
+This will be the case of the target/outcome ('yes' or 'no', will be converted into 1 or 0) and the departments ('sales', 'it', 'finance'... which will be converted in 0,1,2,3,...).
+On top of this, the dataset must not have any NULL value.
+However, we have already checked that, and we are OK.

+In the ML modeling, we will have to split our dataset into train and test sets.
+The train set will be composed of 85% of the total dataset, while the 15% rest will be the test one.
+Why?
+Because we will have to evaluate how well our model did in the training phase.
+After splitting our dataset, will have to 'fit' a model (also known as 'estimator') to a training dataset.
+Then, once we have tuned the model's parameters to make it score better, we apply the fitted model to the dataset we will use to predict.
+Once we have the predictions, we will compare them with the actual results of the test set, to see how good we did.
+We will repeat this procedure (tuning, predicting & scoring) until we have the best possible result.

 For selecting the Variables/Features that would explain our model, we have two options:
 1. We select the features by using a Classification Model and then apply these best features in a Logistic Regression Model